Kotlin/kotlinx.coroutines/reactive/kotlinx-coroutines-reactive/README.md

 | **Name** | **Description**
 | -------- | ---------------
 | [Publisher.awaitFirst][org.reactivestreams.Publisher.awaitFirst] | Returns the first value from the given publisher
+| [Publisher.awaitFirstOrDefault][org.reactivestreams.Publisher.awaitFirstOrDefault] | Returns the first value from the given publisher or default
 | [Publisher.awaitLast][org.reactivestreams.Publisher.awaitFirst] | Returns the last value from the given publisher
 | [Publisher.awaitSingle][org.reactivestreams.Publisher.awaitSingle] | Returns the single value from the given publisher
 | [Publisher.open][org.reactivestreams.Publisher.open] | Subscribes to publisher and returns [ReceiveChannel]